Student Rights and Responsibilities (Code of Conduct)

 having just cause.
 Students are expected to carry their FRED Cards at all times.

-- Transferring one's own FRED Card to another for the purpose of obtaining University
+- Transferring one's own FRED Card to another person for the purpose of obtaining University

 - Attempting to obtain a University privilege or service to which the student is not